wjlgatech/DRL-marl-tennis/README.md

 ### STEP 1: Activate Dependencies
 Follow the [instructions in the DRLND github repo](https://github.com/udacity/deep-reinforcement-learning#dependencies) to set up your python environment.

-To set up your python environment to run the code in this repository, follow the instructions below.

 1. Create (and activate) a new environment with Python 3.6.

 	- __Linux__ or __Mac__: